-The recent increase by the Federal Reserve of the Federal Funds rate is anticipated to be the first of several over the next 12-24 months.
-Together with any reduction of securities held on the Federal Reserve's balance sheet ("quantitative tightening"), domestic market interest rates are expected to rise across the yield curve.
-Depending on future inflation rates, the rise of nominal interest rates may produce a rise in real interest rates (nominal rates minus the inflation rate) which is associated with lower asset prices due to higher carrying costs and higher discount rates of future earnings.
+The Federal Reserve has recently increased the Federal Funds rate, and may continue to do so in the coming months.
+Domestic market interest rates have also risen and may continue to rise across the yield curve.
+Depending on future inflation rates, the rise of nominal interest rates has already and may continue to produce a rise in real interest rates (nominal rates minus the inflation rate) which is associated with lower asset prices due to higher carrying costs and higher discount rates of future earnings.

-Higher interest rates resulting from tightening domestic monetary policy are expected to increase credit costs and decrease credit availability.
+Higher interest rates resulting from tightening domestic monetary policy can increase credit costs and decrease credit availability.
 This could hurt farm operators, with those dependent on higher levels of debt suffering more than those with less-leveraged balance sheets and operations.
 Higher interest rates could put pressure on asset values (farmland, etc.) due to higher borrowing costs, though ongoing inflation and scarcity due to supply chain disruption could keep upward pressure on other assets such as equipment and input costs (fuel, maintenance, utilities).
 The impact of a stronger U.S. dollar on our tenants and borrowers would likely be in the form of cheaper competing organic imports, as most domestic organic production is sold and consumed domestically rather than exported.

-Together these factors could reduce income to our farmers.
+Together these factors could reduce income for our farmers.
 If increases in real interest rates or changes in the value of the U.S. dollar are not accompanied by higher levels of farm income and rents, this could lead to declines in agricultural land values and a reduction in our profitability, either of which would have a material adverse effect on our business or results of operations, financial condition, and ability to make distributions to our stockholders.
-Furthermore, increases in interest rates would also increase our costs of borrowing money, which could negatively impact our financial condition and ability to make access debt for additional investments or distributions to our stockholders.
+Furthermore, increases in interest rates would also increase our costs of borrowing money, which could negatively affect our financial condition and ability to make access debt for additional investments or distributions to our stockholders.